truenas/documentation/content/en/hub/sharing/smb/smb-share.md

 | Auxiliary Parameters                    | string    | Stores additional [smb.conf](https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html).
 To log more details when a client attempts to authenticate to the share, add `log level = 1, auth_audit:5`. |

 {{% pageinfo %}}
-Some users have experienced issues with Windows 10 v2004 release where network shares can't be accessed at all.
-After some researching a potential workaround has been found.
-The problem appears to be due to a bug in in gpedit.msc, the Local Group Policy Editor.
-Setting the flag value of "Allow insecure guest logon" to "Enabled" in Computer Configuration-Administrative Templates-Network-Lanman Workstation, appears to have no effect on the configuration itself.
+Some users have experienced issues in the Windows 10 v2004 release where network shares can't be accessed.
+The problem appears to come from a bug in `gpedit.msc`, the Local Group Policy Editor.
+Unfortunately, setting the "Allow insecure guest logon" flag value to "Enabled" in Computer Configuration > Administrative Templates > Network > Lanman Workstation appears to have no effect on the configuration.
-The workaround for this is to use edit the registry.
-Use `Regedit` and navigate to `HKLM\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters`  The value of DWORD AllowInsecureGuestAuth will be set to 0x00000000 which is incorrect based on trying to set the setting with gpedit.msc.
-Change this value to 0x00000001 (Hexadecimal 1).
+To work around the issue, you will need to edit the registry.
+Use `Regedit` and go to `HKLM\SYSTEM\CurrentControlSet\Services\LanmanWorkstation\Parameters`.
+The **DWORD AllowInsecureGuestAuth** will be set to the incorrect value *0x00000000*.
+Changing this value to `0x00000001` (Hexadecimal 1) allows adjusting the settings in `gpedit.msc`.
-If necessary in you're infrastruture, This can be applied to a fleet of windows machines with a Group Policy Update.
+This can be applied to a fleet of Windows machines with a Group Policy Update.
 {{% /pageinfo %}}